louzuniga/vent-about-cancer-react/README.md

 # ventAboutCancer

+> This is the client-side repo.
+For the server-side repo, please visit: https://github.com/louzuniga/vent-about-cancer-api

 > This app is a venting social network regarding cancer stories that is aimed to not only help the user release negative energy and emotion but also assures him/her that he/she is not alone.
 By writing and reading stories I hope that ventAboutCancer can aide with easing the pain.

 > ventAboutCancer allows anyone to express their story, honor victim(s) of cancer by sharing their story, and/or simply personally venting on their profile page.
 The user also has the ability to vent and read other user's stories about how cancer has affected him/her on the blog/post page.